 Dinner was rice, tomato salad, and lots of fresh tuna.
-We have more tuna than we can possibly eat.
+We had more tuna than we could possibly eat.
 We advanced the clocks to Greek summer time (UTC + 3).
 Nick went to bed and I took the first watch 2300-0100.
 All together, today was a very good day at sea.
 We were only 123 M from the SW tip of Peloponnesos.

 Thursday June 14 2001, Day 42